hemantchaurasia/SOLID-principles/README.md

 A class should have only one reason to change.
 This principle suggests that a class should have only one responsibility or job.
 This way, if there is a change required in one aspect of the code, it will not affect the other unrelated aspects.

 **Example:**
 We create a class called **_ProductCatalog_** that is responsible for managing the products in the catalog.
-This class should have only one responsibility: to manage the products.
+This class should have only one responsibility to manage the products.
 It should not be responsible for handling orders, managing customers, or any other unrelated tasks.